Grant-Archibald-MS/PowerAutomate-TestEngineModule/README.md

 # Power Automate - Test Engine Module

-This repository provides a proof of concept implementation of unit testing for Power Automate Cloud flows making use of Test Engine.
+This repository provides a proof of concept implementation of unit testing for Power Automate Cloud flows making use of extensions to the Power Apps Test Engine.

 Key concepts demonstrated by this sample:

-- Make use of extensibility model of Test Engine to implement a Power AUtomate unit test provider
+- Make use of extensibility model of Power Apps Test Engine to implement a Power Automate unit test provider

 - Implement new Power FX actions that allow mocking of automation actions and triggers